-Policy and Programme Intern
+Policy and Programme Assistant

 Paola holds a bachelor's degree in multilingual communication (2014) and a master's degree in European Studies (2019) from the University of Geneva.
 She specializes in European Union law, with the particular interest in human rights law.
 After an internship at the Centre of Excellence for European Union legal studies at the University of Geneva, in communication and research, she decided to start working for a non-profit organisation to support and advocate human rights.

 "Education is the most powerful weapon which you can use to change the world." - Nelson Mandela